How Does Evaporation Cause Cooling?

 When energy is transmitted, the temperature of the material rises or falls depending on whether the energy is transferred from the substance to the surroundings or vice versa.
 There are, however, exceptions to this rule.
 Although the temperature of the material rises until the boiling point is reached during evaporation, there is no visible heat transfer.

-The molecules of the material constantly absorb heat energy from their environment, cooling them until they approach the boiling point, at which point they begin to break away from the liquid and transform into vapour.
-Because there is no temperature difference until the evaporation process has been completed, i.e. the complete liquid is changed into vapour, the energy required for this phase change is referred to as the latent heat of vaporisation, implying that this heat will not affect the temperature interpreting on a thermometer.
+The molecules of the material constantly absorb heat energy from their environment, cooling them until they approach the boiling point, at which point they begin to break away from the liquid and transform into vapor.
+Because there is no temperature difference until the evaporation process has been completed, i.e. the complete liquid is changed into vapor, the energy required for this phase change is referred to as the latent heat of vaporization, implying that this heat will not affect the temperature interpreting on a thermometer.

 Applications of Evaporative Cooling

 - When we put some spirit or petrol on the back of our hands and wave them about, the spirit soon evaporates and our hands get extremely chilly.
-This is due to the fact that spirit requires latent vaporisation heat to transition from a liquid to a vaporised form.
-The spirit pulls this dormant vaporising energy from our grasp.
+This is due to the fact that the spirit requires latent vaporization heat to transition from a liquid to a vaporized form.
+The spirit pulls this dormant vaporizing energy from our grasp.
 The hand loses heat and cools down.

 - During the hot summer evenings, many people, especially in villages, sprinkle water on the ground in front of their homes.
 This water evaporates by eliminating the high latent heat of vaporisation from the ground and surrounding air.
 After the heat is removed from the area, it becomes chilly and comfortable.
 The water that evaporates from the leaves of trees cools the surrounding air in the same manner.